Best NSFW Detection APIs in 2026

 print(f"Racy: {safe.racy.name}")Microsoft Azure AI Content Safety

-Microsoft's multimodal content safety API covering text, images, and video with severity-level scoring (0-6) across hate, sexual, violence, and self-harm categories.
+Microsoft's content safety API covering text and images with severity-level scoring (0-7 for text, with the image model returning 0, 2, 4, and 6) across hate, sexual, violence, and self-harm categories.
+Video is handled by extracting and scanning key frames rather than through a native video endpoint.
 Includes prompt shield for LLM applications and groundedness detection for AI-generated content.

 Strengths